-Oscar De La Hoya Ánimo's DELAC is a committee comprised of parents (at least 51%), staff and community members specifically designated to advise school officials on English learner program services.
+Ánimo South Los Angeles's DELAC is a committee comprised of parents (at least 51%), staff and community members specifically designated to advise school officials on English learner program services.
 The DELAC meets four times per year and members take on various roles and responsibilities.
-The DELAC advises the Oscar De La Hoya Ánimo's governing board on all of the following tasks:
+The DELAC advises the Ánimo South Los Angeles's governing board on all of the following tasks:

-- 1. Development of an Oscar De La Hoya Ánimo master plan for educational programs and services for ELs. - 2.
-Conduct a school-wide needs assessment - 3.
-Establishment of Oscar De La Hoya Ánimo program, goals, and objectives for programs and services for ELs. - 4.
-Development of a plan to ensure compliance with any applicable teacher and instructional aide requirements. - 5.
-Review and comment on the Oscar De La Hoya Ánimo's reclassification procedures. - 6.
-Review and comment on the written notifications required to be sent to parents and guardians. - 7.
-Review school site data and advise School Advisory Council on budget items related to ELs.
+- 1. Development of a district EL master plan including policies guiding consistent implementation of EL educational programs and services that takes into consideration the Single Plan for Student Achievement; - 2.
+Conducting of a Green Dot-wide needs assessment on a school-by-school basis; - 3.
+Establishment of district program, goals, and objectives for programs and services for English Learners; - 4.
+Development of a plan to ensure compliance with any applicable teacher and instructional aide requirements; - 5.
+Review and comment on the Charter School's reclassification procedures; - 6.
+Review and comment on the written notifications required to be sent to parents and guardians; and - 7.
+Review and comment on development of the Local Control and Accountability Plan (LCAP).